Sunday, December 10, 2017

 Click Here for the full story.

-If we are scheduled to make a presentation or appearance in a community that has a connection to the Portland-Lewiston Interurban (PLI) or with Theodore Roosevelt, I try to make time to conduct some research in the area prior to or after the appearance.
+If we are scheduled to make a presentation or appearance in a community that has a connection to the Portland-Lewiston Interurban (PLI) or with Theodore Roosevelt, I try to make time to conduct some research in the area before or after the appearance.

 The former Portland-Lewiston Interurban carhouse in Portland is now